Go to Homepage

 ▲ top

-The five-storey wholesale antique market at Cang Bao Lou (457 Fangbang Middle Road) and charming outdoor Dongtai Road Antique Market (Dongtai Road, by Tibet Road) are good places to scavenge for Cultural Revolution memorabilia, Buddhist statuary, art deco furniture and even opium pipes.
+The five-storey wholesale antique market at Cang Bao Lou (457 Fangbang Middle Road) is a good place to scavenge for Cultural Revolution memorabilia, Buddhist statuary, art deco furniture and even opium pipes.
 Although many of the wares are ersatz, this is still great souvenir territory and keen eyes will occasionally spot a genuine antique prize.
 Bargain hard.

 Send us your Feedback / Letter to the Editor